Vicente Padilla: Boston Red Sox

 On January 16, 2012, Padilla signed a minor league deal with the Boston Red Sox that included an invitation to spring training.
 He earned $1.5 million when he was promoted to major league level.
 Padilla made the 25-man roster and pitched out of the bullpen.
+He became a free agent following the season.

 Fukuoka SoftBank Hawks

 On January 16, 2013, Padilla signed a one-year deal with the Fukuoka SoftBank Hawks of the Nippon Professional Baseball League.
+He became a free agent following the season.

 Pitching style

 Padilla threw a wide variety of pitches during his career: a fastball, a curveball, a sinker, a slider, a changeup, and an eephus pitch.
 The fastball was his main pitch; it reached speeds of 92–94 mph.
 However, he was also one of the few pitchers in baseball to throw an eephus pitch, a slow curve that travels about 55 mph.
-Padilla tended to hit a lot of batters—his total of 106 hit batters (HB) is 70th all-time, and he led the American League in hit batters in 2006.
+Padilla tended to hit a lot of batters: his total of 106 hit batters (HB) is 70th all-time, and he led the American League in hit batters in 2006.